Guaranteed Standard of Performance

 - Your new energy supplier telling us you’re switching

-If we don’t issue you with a final bill within 6 weeks, we will pay you £40.
+If we don’t issue you with a final bill within 6 weeks, we will credit your account with £40.

 When will we pay compensation?

 - If we fail to meet any of the standards of performance which we have outlined above, we will pay compensation to you within 10 Working Days.
-If we don’t pay you within the 10-working day timeframe we will pay you an additional £40 for the inconvenience.
+If we don’t pay you within the 10-working day timeframe we will credit your account with an additional £40 for the inconvenience.

 When won’t we pay compensation?